FDA 510(k): Premarket Submission

-In contrast to the European legal area, the FDA knows an explicit approval of medical devices.
-The most prominent approval procedure is named after an article of the Food, Drug and Cosmetic Act (FD&C)510(k).
+In contrast to the European jurisdiction with the conformity assessment procedures, the FDA requires an explicit approval or clearance of medical devices.
+The most prominent procedure is named after an article of the Food, Drug, and Cosmetic Act (FD&C):510(k).

-You can generally use this approval procedure if your product falls into Class II and if there is a comparable predecessor product, the so-called Predicate Device, which must actually be comparable.
-This is referred to as "substantially equivalent."
+Manufacturers can generally use this procedure when their devices fall into Class II, and there is a comparable device that has already been cleared.
+This device, known as the predicate device, must also actually be comparable.
+This is referred to as substantially equivalent.

 The 510(k) variants